Elorfiniel/gaze-point-estimation-demo/README.md

 cp config.toml ../bundle/dist/config.toml
 ```

 The above command will use the `bundle` directory during the bundling process.
 The bundled application locates in `bundle/dist`, and can be run directly from the command line, eg `./bootstrap.exe`.
+An extra config file `config.toml` overrides the default configuration in `estimator/estimator.toml`, which has been packaged into the application.

 For implementation details about the bundling process, take a look at the `bootstrap.spec` file.
 You may also find these resources useful: 1.
 [Using PyInstaller](https://pyinstaller.org/en/stable/usage.html), 2.
 [Using Spec Files](https://pyinstaller.org/en/stable/spec-files.html), 3.
 [Runtime Information](https://pyinstaller.org/en/stable/runtime-information.html).